nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29361](https://jira.nuxeo.com/browse/NXP-29361)

-#### New REST API endpoint to expose the Stream introspection
+#### New Rest API Endpoint to Expose the Stream Introspection

-You can now introspect the Nuxeo Stream configuration and state for an entire cluster:
+You can now introspect the Nuxeo Stream configuration and state for an entire cluster.

 First configure your Nuxeo with:
 ```
 metrics.enabled=true